 Frequent Problems that a Bent Headphone Jacks Might Cause

 Before it causes problems, a bent headphone jack might not seem like an issue.
-Even if the bent headset plug is slightly bent headphone jacks, there are still a few things that could happen.
+Even if the bent headset plug is slightly bent headphone jacks, a few things could still happen.

 Stereo mode problems

 A bent plug can cause interference with the cables.
-Stereo mode problems – This could cause problems with only one side of the headphones functioning.
+Stereo mode problems could cause problems with only one side of the headphones functioning.

 No matter how many settings you change in your device, your pair of high-quality headphones plugged in will play at a very low volume.